 The internet is swamped with content.
 As a marketer, you have 2 options: keep churning out blogposts which most of your audience don't read or put an end to the content fatigue with interactive content?
 Think.
 Real.
 Hard.
 I hope you pick the second option because interactive content is a major differentiator and, as William Comcowich, the CEO of Cyber Alert says, “Content marketing is becoming less about the words you put on a page, and more about the experiences you create for the consumer.”

-Interactive experiences like quizzes, polls, surveys, calculators, and assessments generate phenomenal engagement.
+interactive experiences like quizzes, polls, calculators, online surveys and assessments generate phenomenal engagement.
 And, that's only the tip of the iceberg!
 There’s plenty that happens once you publish these interactive experiences: you initiate a dialogue, educate buyers, establish a connection, enhance brand recall, and get ample social shares!
 Don’t believe us?
 Take a look at the results of a research study conducted by Content Marketing Institute!

 Now, if you are already creating interactive experiences, you're on the right track!
 However, did you know that just publishing these experiences isn’t enough?
 You must think about where it could go on your website and social media channels.
 To help you out, we’ve compiled a list of 10 hand-picked ideas you can’t go wrong with!